miniatimat/SpotyPy/README.md

 <img src="./SpotiPy.jpg" width="300">

-SpotiPy is a graph simulation of Spotify in which we have songs, which are linked together when a user has them added to the same playlist.
+SpotiPy is a graph simulation of Spotify where we have songs, which are linked together when a user has them added to the same playlist.

 To start the app: